-4. All sections you are teaching will be listed here under the appropriate term.
+All sections you are teaching will be listed here under the appropriate term.
 Select your section for midterm grading.

-5. On your course, select "Grading/Attendance"
+6. On your course, select "Grading/Attendance"

-6. Next, select Midterm
+7. Next, select Midterm

-7. Your roster of students will be listed.
+8. Your roster of students will be listed.
 Enter the appropriate grade in the Midterm Grade column by using the drop down arrow.
-(A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F)

-Once midterm grades are entered using the drop down, they are automatically submitted to our Colleague student database system.
+(A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F, P) (P grades can only be submitted for midterms if the section is being taught as a pass/fail course, meaning final grade reporting is only F or P.) Once midterm grades are entered using the drop down, they are automatically submitted to our Colleague student database system.
 There is no submit/complete button.